Accurx/reliable-downloader/README.md

 # 👩‍⚕️ Reliable Downloader Exercise 🖥️

 Thank you for investing your time in our take home exercise.

-We've based this exercise on a real problem we've had to solve in order to be able to release software to many hundreds of thousands of clinicians multiple times a week.
+We've based this exercise on a real problem we've had to solve in order to be able to release our [desktop software](https://www.youtube.com/channel/UCrLJDyngP4p0G0JtgEoT66Q/videos), which allows clinicians to communicate with patients over text, video, questionnaires and do a whole bunch more besides!, to many hundreds of thousands of users multiple times a week.

 We hope you enjoy it and find it relevant.

 Stumbled upon this repo?
 [Find out more about accuRx](https://www.accurx.com/careers)